krunch3r76/gc_spyu/README.md

 utils.py from yapapi examples was utilized to start the Golem process and help manage exceptions.
 To see the original code, browse: https://github.com/golemfactory/yapapi/blob/master/examples/utils.py

 # MORE
-Stay tuned, more to come including graphical topologies (not ascii) and gc_listoffers interop (some interop already implemented).
+Stay tuned, more to come including graphical topologies (not ascii), historical lookups, and gc_listoffers interop (some interop already implemented).